poems

 Or maybe two, lad.
 Rise and shine!

-MAKING A DECISION
+A DECISION

-ON A JANUARY AFTERNOON
+A JANUARY

-Two roads diverged, and I thought hard, twice,
+Two roads diverged, and I

 Then took the one not covered with ice.